sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

 - You will see a conversational response in the chat UI rendered by the React app.
 - All requests go securely through Amplify using temporary credentials.

+### Debugging and Logging
+- Errors from the backend will be printed out in the chat for your visualization and troubleshooting
+- More detailed causes of an error will be also printed in the console log of the browser
+- For development and debugging purposes there are specific events that are printed in the console log of the browser

 ## Next Steps